matthergott/happytobake/README.md

 ## About

-Simple one page website for @HappyToBake
+Simple one page website for @HappytoBake

 ## Copyright and License